isc-projects/stork/doc/install.rst

 the ``kea-ctrl-agent.conf`` file.
 For details, see the `Kea Administrator Reference Manual <https://kea.readthedocs.io/en/latest/index.html>`_.

-The ``Stork Agent`` can communicate with Kea over TLS, via the same certificates that it uses in communication with the ``Stork Server``.
+The Stork agent can communicate with Kea over TLS, via the same certificates that it uses in communication with the Stork server.

-The ``Stork Agent`` by default requires that the Kea Control Agent provide a trusted TLS certificate.
+The Stork agent by default requires that the Kea Control Agent provide a trusted TLS certificate.
-If Kea uses a self-signed certificate, the ``Stork Agent`` can be launched with the ``--skip-tls-cert-verification`` flag or ``STORK_AGENT_SKIP_TLS_CERT_VERIFICATION`` environment variable set to 1, to disable Kea certificate verification.
+If Kea uses a self-signed certificate, the Stork agent can be launched with the ``--skip-tls-cert-verification`` flag or ``STORK_AGENT_SKIP_TLS_CERT_VERIFICATION`` environment variable set to 1, to disable Kea certificate verification.

 The Kea CA accepts only requests signed with a trusted certificate, when the ``cert-required`` parameter is set to ``true`` in the Kea CA configuration file.
-In this case, the ``Stork Agent`` must use valid certificates; it cannot use self-signed certificates created during ``Stork Agent`` registration.
+In this case, the Stork agent must use valid certificates; it cannot use self-signed certificates created during Stork agent registration.

 Kea 1.9.0 added support for basic HTTP authentication to control access for incoming REST commands over HTTP.
-If the Kea CA is configured to use Basic Auth, valid credentials must be provided in the ``Stork Agent`` credentials file: ``/etc/stork/agent-credentials.json``.
+If the Kea CA is configured to use Basic Auth, valid credentials must be provided in the Stork agent credentials file: ``/etc/stork/agent-credentials.json``.

 By default, this file does not exist, but the ``/etc/stork/agent-credentials.json.template`` file provides example data.
 The template file can be renamed by removing the ``.template`` suffix; then the file can be edited and valid credentials can be provided.
-The ``chown`` and ``chmod`` commands should be used to set the proper permissions; this file contains the secrets, and should be readable/writable only by the user running the ``Stork Agent`` and any administrators.
+The ``chown`` and ``chmod`` commands should be used to set the proper permissions; this file contains the secrets, and should be readable/writable only by the user running the Stork agent and any administrators.

 .. warning::